memgraph/memgraph/docs/user_technical/open-cypher.md

 ## openCypher Query Language

 [*openCypher*](http://www.opencypher.org/) is a query language for querying graph databases.
-It's aim is to be intuitive and easy to learn, while providing a powerful interface for working with graph based data.
+It aims to be intuitive and easy to learn, while providing a powerful interface for working with graph based data.

 *Memgraph* supports most of the commonly used constructs of the language.
 This